davidkenneyart/atlas/docs/04-UX-Principles.md

 Experienced builders should barely notice the interface.

-The software should gradually disappear behind the work.
+The software should gradually become invisible.

 ---